 “Who is the best athlete of all-time?”
 That question, this debate, can be as intoxicating as watching the athletes perform.
 Who’s the best boxer of all-time, Muhammed Ali, or Mike Tyson?
-Was there a professional athlete more exciting to watch than Walter Payton?
+Was there a professional athlete more exciting to watch than Walter Payton was?
 Does Michael Jordan have a peer in basketball?
 If you grew up in the Bill Russell, Will Chamberlain era, you think he does.
-Some debate participants could probably list off twenty to thirty athletes, from their personal Mount Rushmore of sports, that are not listed here.
+Some debate participants could probably list off twenty to thirty athletes, from their personal Mount Rushmore of sports, not listed here.
 The question that we will answer here is how does a superior athlete achieve elite, Mount Rushmore status?

 The theme of such bar stool discussions often centers around the physical exploits of said athlete, but as author David Wallace suggests, in a posthumous collection of his essays Both Flesh and Not, the physical may no longer as instrumental as it once was in the separation between those in the upper echelon and the elite.

 Most of us have participated in organized sports at one time or another in our lives, and most of us have experienced a point, in practice sessions, where we’ve withered under the demands of a demanding coach that pushed us to levels some may consider cruel and inhuman.

 Kinesthetic learning (also known as tactile learning) is a style of learning that is devoted to physical activity, rather than listening to a lecture or watching a demonstration.
 These learnings are inclined to learn more by doing than they will by studying, contemplating, or actualizing.
 Those that learn in this kinesthetic are learners we call “do-ers”.